System Design Space

 The Google File System

-Google's classic work on designing a distributed file system for big data.
+Google's classic paper on designing a distributed file system for storing and processing large-scale data.

 Open publication